OpenNyAI/jugalbandi-old/README.md

+### Note: This repos is for low resource deployments.
+You can test it out by creating your own sample bot on our [test platform](https://test.jugalbandi.ai).
+For production level deployments please refer to newly architectured [Jugalbandi Manager](https://github.com/OpenNyAI/JB-Manager)

 # Jugalbandi

 Jugalbandi is home to several Jugalbandi services and packages for organisations to build and customize on top of them.
 This repository is structured in a way that it can be used as a monorepo for all the services and packages.